 Another 28 words (2 lines of text) are included under the topic Early Harget Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Harget family to the New World and Oceana
+Migration of the Harget family

-, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
+Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
-Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Harget or a variant listed above: John Harcourt, who arrived in Jamaica in 1684; Edward Harcourt, who arrived in Texas in 1836; and Mary Harcourt, who settled in New England
+Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Harget or a variant listed above: John Harcourt, who arrived in Jamaica in 1684; Edward Harcourt, who arrived in Texas in 1836; and Mary Harcourt, who settled in New England in 1773.

 - ^ Burke, John Bernard, The Roll of Battle Abbey.
 London: Edward Churton, 26, Holles Street, 1848, Print.